serkankalay/blog/content/post/hello-world/index.md

 I have always wanted to start writing about various things I observe, am curious about and/or have an opinion on.
 In most cases, these topics are about mathematical optimization, which luckily one of my  -_numerous_- passions but also my job (🤑).
+I am also interested in aviation, food and pretty anything that is _smart_.

 I have worked in a handful of companies ranging from airlines (✈️) to online retailers (💈), and from consultancy (👔) to software product companies (🖥️).